The One Camping Accessory that Can Ruin Your Whole Day

 Most people set them up over picnic tables or folding chairs around the fire pit.
 They want to enjoy more of the outdoors without getting soaked or sun burned.
 You can even buy side panels.
 Enclose a portable shelter on one or more sides for maximum weather protection.

 The Dangers Of Portable Shelters & Other Outdoor Camping Gear

-Most people set them up over their picnic table or over their folding chairs around the fire pit so they can enjoy more of the outdoors without getting soaked or sun burned.
-You can even buy side panels to enclose one or more sides for maximum protection from the rain or sun.
-They seem like a great solution to many of the weather problems that can diminish our outdoor experiences, but are they really a viable solution to too much rain or too much sun?
+Portable shelters for RVs seem like a great solution to many of the weather problems that can diminish our outdoor experiences.
+But are they really a viable solution to too much rain or too much sun?

 Will portable shelters hold up against the wind?

 We have been at dog agility events where multiple canvas shelters were swirling through the air 20 or 30 feet above the ground.
-They twist and collapse, their metal legs and framework bending and breaking as the wind whips them through the air.
+They twist and collapse.
+Their metal legs and framework bend and break as wind whips them through the air.
 It’s very dangerous and virtually impossible to try and catch one of these structures if it’s fully airborne.

 It doesn’t take much wind to move these portable shelters.
 I was watching (and worrying about) the portable shelter in the campsite next to ours when a small gust of wind lifted and moved it at least two feet.
-The wind was barely noticeable, but the canvas top caught the up draft of the wind and it lifted the structure completely off the ground.
+The wind was barely noticeable.
+But the canvas top caught the up draft of the wind.
+It lifted the structure completely off the ground.

-Fortunately, there wasn’t much wind that day and the following day the neighbors packed up and left before the sustained winds of 20 MPH with gusts to 40 MPH arrived in the park.
+Fortunately, there wasn’t much wind that day.
+The following day the neighbors packed up and left before the sustained winds of 20 MPH with gusts to 40 MPH arrived in the park.
 You can see the damage those winds did to another shelter on the opposite side of the campground in the next two pictures in this article.